OXID-eSales/oxideshop-user-documentation/installation/new-installation/preparing-for-installation.rst

 OXID eShop 6 is no longer installed based on packaged and downloadable installation packages but with the help of Composer.
 Composer is a dependency manager for PHP, a tool that takes into account the dependencies of a project’s program components while installing the files of that project in a defined directory.

-Composer is required for the reinstallation of OXID eShop.
+Composer is required for the new installation of OXID eShop.
 Installation instructions can be found in the “Getting Started” section of the Composer website: http://getcomposer.org.

 |schritt| Providing shop files
 ------------------------------